microsoft/lisa/docs/write_test/write_case.md

 ## Understand LISA

-It depends on your contribution to LISA, you may need to learn more about LISA.
-Learn more from the topics below.
+To get an overview of LISA, you may find the documentation below helpful.

 - [Concepts](concepts.md) includes design considerations, how components work together.
 It's important for everyone who wants to write code in LISA.